Disability Hearing Preparation

 In fact, being prepared for your disability hearing is one of the key factors of success.
 Some general tips on how to prepare for your hearing include:

-- Meeting with Andrea Pecora in Person Before the Hearing
+1. Meeting with Andrea Pecora and her associates in Person Before the Hearing

-Andrea Pecora can offer useful guidance in preparing for your disability hearing, as well as many other services regarding SSD.
-As an expert in the field, Andrea Pecora is the professional you can rely on, so be sure to make an appointment before your hearing!
+Andrea Pecora & associates can offer useful guidance in preparing for your disability hearing, as well as many other services regarding social security disability.
+As an expert in the field, Andrea Pecora & associates are the professionals you can rely on, so be sure to make an appointment before your hearing!

 Speaking clearly and respectfully is very important during a disability hearing.
 You must verbally answer all questions distinctly.
 Respectfully address the Administrative Law Judge, or ALJ, after he or she speaks to you directly by ending any answer with “Ma’am,” “Sir,” or, “Your Honor”.
 If you do not know the answer to any question, respond with, “I don’t know,” or, “I did not understand the question, could you please repeat it?”